 Building a website is complicated though.
 If you don't know how to code, your only option is to use a content management system like WordPress.
 Although no coding skills are required, you still need to learn how to use WordPress and you need some decent design skills if you want your website to look good.
 Let alone implementing the functionalities such as a channel manager and payment portal that a stellar vacation rental website required.
 It's a massive challenge, and outsourcing will cost in the thousands of dollars.

-That's where a tool like Lodgify comes in handy.
+That's where Airbnb tools like Lodgify come in handy.